dr460ngeek/ip_class/README.md

-## This is basically what I practiced in Information Practice during classes and practice sessions.
+## This is basically what I practiced in Informatics Practice during classes and practice sessions.